MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 > This update to Stable contains a fix for [CVE-2023-3079](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2023-3079), which has been reported by the Chromium team as having an exploit in the wild.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

 Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#june-6-2023).

+## Version 114.0.1823.43: June 8, 2023

+Fixed various bugs and performance issues for Stable and Extended Stable release.

 ## Version 114.0.1823.37: June 2, 2023